 A PPLICATIONS are invited for a full-time post of Lecturer in ELECTRICAL ENGINEERING, commencing in September, 1945.
 Applicants should possess a good degree or its equivalent, together with sound industrial experience.
 Salary in accordance with the new Burnham Scale.
-Further particulars of the post and form of application will be sent on receipt of a stamped addressed fooliscap envelope.
+Further particulars of the post and form of application will be sent on receipt of a stamped addressed foolscap envelope.
 Applications must be returned to the undersigned not later than Saturday, June 16th, 1945.

-L. G. ROSE.

-Education Offices,
+L. G. ROSE, Education Offices, Director of Education.
+Highfields.
+West Bromwich.

-Highfields, West Bromwich.

-Education Offices.
-Highfields, West Bromwich.
-16th May, 1945.
-2022
+Education Offices, Highfields, West Bromwich, 16th May, 1945.